tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - A stream of TTL delections can be enabled (24 hour window)

 ## High Availability vs Fault Tolerance vs Disaster Recovery

+### High Availability

+- Aims to ensure an agreed level of operational performance, usually uptime, for a higher than normal period